-If you’re a struggling homeowner facing foreclosure and thinking about selling your home in a short sale, you’ll need to decide whether you should hire an attorney or a real estate agent to help you work out the deal.
-In many cases, you’ll want a lawyer's assistance so you can, for example, obtain legal advice about your personal liability after the short sale and make sure you fully understand the contents of the short sale documents.
+If you’re a struggling homeowner facing foreclosure and thinking about selling your home in a short sale, you’ll need to decide whether you should hire an attorney or a real estate agent—or both—to help you work out the deal.
+You might want a lawyer's assistance so you can, for example, obtain legal advice about your personal liability after the short sale and make sure you fully understand the contents of the short sale documents.
 (To learn what to do, and what not to do, in a foreclosure, see Foreclosure Do's and Don'ts.)

 In a short sale, the lender agrees to let you sell the property for less than what you owe on the loan and to accept the proceeds in exchange for releasing the mortgage lien.

 Example.
 You owe $200,000 on your house and you find a buyer willing to purchase it for $150,000.
 In a short sale, the lender would agree to accept the $150,000 to release the mortgage, even though it is "short" of the total amount owed.